visit-dav/visit/src/doc/cli_manual/functions.rst

   ResetPlotOptions(plotType) -> integer

-plotType : type
+plotType : string
-    A string containing the name of the plot type.
+    The name of the plot type.

 return type : integer
     The ResetPlotOptions function returns an integer value of 1 for success